Reviews You Can Rely On

 Mouth Diameter 1.75 in

 For the second year running, this bottle takes the best filter prize.
 The Brita Stainless Steel Filter Bottle is sleek, leakproof, and well-insulated.
 There are multiple color options, and the lid's design makes it easy to clean.
 The silicone bite straw has a nice shape and texture.
-This bottle's flip cap is the most effective and functional of the bottles we tested with this feature.
+This bottle's flip cap is the most effective and functional of the tested bottles with this feature.
 It's lightweight and light on the wallet compared to others in the category.
 Before testing, we didn't even realize how useful a filter bottle could be to everyday life.

 The two main issues with the Brita are its size and lack of versatility.
-The 20 ounces of water goes fast if you're big on hydrating like us, though this bottle is also available in 32 ounces.
+Our lead reviewer said: “The 20 ounces of water goes fast if you're big on hydrating like I am, though this bottle is also available in 32 ounces.”
 Since it's a filter bottle, we hesitated to put any flavoring into it to avoid contaminating the filter.
 Another noteworthy consideration is that the charcoal filter in this bottle doesn't remove bacteria, viruses, protozoa, or heavy metals.
 Instead, it merely reduces chlorine and particulate matter.
 So, this is a great bottle to use at the gym, work, or any place with municipal (treated) water to remove the chemical taste.

 Read more: Brita Stainless Steel Filter Bottle review